 2. Homebrewing Beer

 This is an adventure in chemistry and physics that will teach you how to craft a product you want through empirical experimentation — trial and error — and help you to explore new and creative techniques.
-It requires relatively few pieces of equipment, and the startup knowledge can be found for free.
+It requires relatively few pieces of equipment (try a starter kit like this one from Craft a Brew), and the startup knowledge can be found for free.
 All you really need is time and some enthusiastic friends to play guinea pigs during the process of technique refinement.

 3. Skiing and Snowboarding